daodiseoanchor/anchor-docs/ethanchor/ethanchor-contracts/exchangeratefeeder.md

 ### `Token`

-Represents information for an aTerra token.
+Represents information for an aDaodiseo token.

 ```text
 struct Token {